luoijin/Intelligent-document-processing-and-fraud-detection-engine/README.md

 A portfolio-grade, production-shaped pipeline that ingests receipt images, extracts structured data via computer vision and NLP, and flags statistically anomalous or fraudulent records via a tabular ML model — served behind a documented API and buildable at **$0** end to end.

-> **Status:** Phases 0-2, 4, and 5 are complete and validated.
-Phase 3 (Trained Extraction Model) is scaffolded but not executed — blocked on GPU/`huggingface.co` access unavailable in the build environment, not skipped by choice (see [`CHANGELOG_PHASE3.md`](./docs/CHANGELOG/CHANGELOG_PHASE3.md)).
-Phase 5's service wrapper therefore runs on the Phase 2 baseline extractor as a documented deviation.
+> **Status:** Phases 0-5 are complete and validated.
+Phase 3 (Trained Extraction Model) fine-tuned LayoutLMv3 on real SROIE data and evaluated it against the Phase 2 baseline (F1 0.832 vs. baseline 0.889 — does not beat it, which the exit criteria treats as a valid, documentable result; see [`CHANGELOG_PHASE3.md`](./docs/CHANGELOG/CHANGELOG_PHASE3.md)).
+The fine-tuned model is not yet wired into the served API — Phase 5's service wrapper still runs on the Phase 2 baseline extractor as a documented deviation.
 See [Roadmap](#roadmap) below.

 ---